-Base: 1845 - all establishments except those which reported no sickness absence (from D3) Note: Responses are weighted to provide representative results for each region.
+Base: 1845 - all establishments except those which reported no sickness absence (from D3)

 Understanding the correlates of long-term sickness

 We undertook regression analysis to test the factors linked to the probability of experiencing long-term sickness (see Chapter 7 for further detail on the regression analysis and Figure 7.2).
 This allows us to present a more robust analysis of association, when all other factors are controlled for, but not to infer causation.